-Students must take eight compulsory modules (Level 4) in Year 1 plus 1 study only zero credit (non-credit bearing) module and three compulsory modules in Year 2 (Level 5).
+Students must take eight compulsory modules (Level 4) in Year 1, three compulsory modules in Year 2 (Level 5) and one compulsory module in Year 3 (Level 6).
 Student can then choose from a wide variety of elective modules in Levels 5 and 6.

-The five elective modules in Year 2 and eight elective modules in Year 3 are free choices (within timetabling constraints), though grouped into five specialist tracks to assist student module selection.
-The tracks are:
+The five elective modules in Year 2 and seven elective modules in Year 3 are free choices (within timetabling constraints).
+The range of modules available each year can vary from year to year.